Rizal National Science High School: History

 Three classrooms, one computer laboratory room, one science laboratory room, one library room, one guidance center, one canteen, 10-seat comfort rooms and principal's office were on the ground floor of the RSC building.
 Science equipment, instructional materials like books, charts, audio-visual resources, tables, chairs etc. were given by the DECS Division and Regional offices and the provincial government.

 Students joined municipal, provincial, regional and national academic competitions and have brought several major awards.
 Likewise, in the division achievement test, the school ranked first in almost all subjects.

 On June 4, 1999, before the start of school year 1999−2000, RNSHS moved to its permanent site at Brgy.
 Batingan occupying the Ynares type building with six classrooms completed, just enough for six sections.

-In December of school year 2001−02, Genesius Fulgeras took over as the principal.
+In December of school year 2001−02 (After the terror attacks on September 11), Genesius Fulgeras took over as the principal.
 After eight months, Marissa SJ.
 Gatapia, Education Supervisor I in Secondary Science, was designated as the Officer-in-Charge.
 From May 2, 2002, to May 15, 2003, Cristina C. Camarse, principal took over from Fulgeras.
 From May 16, 2003, until the early 2010s, Elena V. Bernardo was the principal.
 She was followed by Elvira R. Conese, and Edna H. Villamayor.
 From August 1, 2022, the school head has been Dr. Edith SA. delos Santos.

+On April 13, 2024, RNSHS's longest-serving Officer-in-Charge and SHS Registrar (with 23 years of active service), Mrs. Alma Abuacan-Casas, has retired.